Structure of $k$-Matching-Planar Graphs: Abstract

 \section{Abstract}

-We introduce the class of $k$-matching-planar graphs, which is a significant generalisation of many existing beyond planar graph classes, including $k$-planar graphs.
-For $k \geqslant 0$, a simple topological graph $G$ (that is, a graph drawn in the plane such that every pair of edges intersect at most once, including endpoints) is \textit{$k$-matching-planar} if for every edge $e \in E(G)$, every matching amongst the edges of $G$ that cross $e$ has size at most~$k$.
+For $k \geqslant 0$, we define a simple topological graph $G$ (that is, a graph drawn in the plane such that every pair of edges intersect at most once, including endpoints) to be \textit{$k$-matching-planar} if for every edge $e \in E(G)$, every matching amongst the edges of $G$ that cross $e$ has size at most~$k$.
+The class of $k$-matching-planar graphs is a significant generalisation of many other existing beyond planar graph classes, including $k$-planar graphs.
 We prove that every simple topological $k$-matching-planar graph is isomorphic to a subgraph of the strong product of a graph with bounded treewidth and a path.
 This result qualitatively extends the planar graph product structure theorem of Dujmović, Joret, Micek, Morin, Ueckerdt, and Wood [\emph{J.~ACM} 2020] and recent product structure theorems for other beyond planar graph classes.
 Using this result, we deduce that the class of simple topological $k$-matching-planar graphs has several attractive properties, such as bounded queue number, bounded nonrepetitive chromatic number, polynomial $p$-centred chromatic numbers, bounded boxicity, bounded strong and weak colouring numbers, and asymptotic dimension $2$.
 This makes the class of simple topological $k$-matching-planar graphs the broadest class of simple beyond planar graphs in the literature that has these attractive structural properties.
 All of our results about simple topological $k$-matching-planar graphs generalise to the non-simple setting, where the maximum number of pairwise crossing edges incident to a common vertex becomes relevant.

 The paper introduces several tools and results of independent interest.
 We show that every simple topological $k$-matching-planar graph admits an edge-colouring with $\mathcal{O}(k^{3}\log k)$ colours such that monochromatic edges do not cross.
 We introduce the concept of weak shallow minors, which subsume and generalise shallow minors, a key concept in graph sparsity theory.
 A central element of the proof of our product structure theorem is that every simple topological $k$-matching-planar graph can be described as a weak shallow minor of the strong product of a planar graph with a small complete graph.
 We then develop new general-purpose tools to establish a product structure theorem for weak shallow minors of the strong product of a bounded genus graph with a small complete graph, from which our main product structure theorem follows.
 As a byproduct of our proof techniques, we establish upper bounds on the treewidth of graphs with well-behaved circular drawings that qualitatively generalise several existing results.